rustycodemonkey/dschallenge/README.md

-Please see Notebook or HTML file within this repository.
+Please see Jupyter Notebook or HTML file within this repository.